The Night Manager (Indian TV series): Reception

 The Night Manager received mostly positive reviews with praise directed towards the screenplay, production values, performances (particularly Kapoor, Kapur and Shome) and the direction.
-It is the first Indian TV series set to feature on the new cover authored by John le Carré.
+It is the first Indian TV series set to feature on a cover of a book published in South Asia authored by John le Carré.

 Anuj Kumar of The Hindu wrote "The series also provides a platform for some understated performers to showcase their talent.
 Aditya Roy Kapoor finally gets a role where his performance matches his personality.
 The writing demands a certain emotional gravitas from him, and Aditya delivers."

 Saibal Chatterjee for NDTV wrote "Because this version of the series takes four episodes to portray what was packed into three in the 2016 British production, it ends at a point where a great deal still remains to be unpacked."

 Rohan Naahar for The Indian Express rated 3 stars out of 5 and wrote "The first part contains just four episodes, and the second, a pre-cap reveals, will arrive in June.
 Will audiences even be interested in returning to the series in three months?
 Who knows?
 Especially if they have access to the original as well."

 Deepa Gahlot for Rediff.com wrote "The series, with Sandeep Modi as showrunner and co-director with Priyanka Ghose, gets the superficial trappings of the plot but not the complicated circuitry that makes the Le Carré novel tick."

 Roktim Rajpal of India Today rate 2.5 star out of 5 and wrote "The Night Manager loses its steam from the second episode onwards.
 Several inherently intriguing sequences fail to pack a punch.
 The kidnapping sequence is perhaps the weakest of the lot.
 It lacks the intensity needed to make an impact."

 Dishya Sharma for News18 wrote "Like most series, The Night Manager also witnesses a dip in pace in the third episode, slowly laying out all the cards.
 However, due to the abrupt end to the series, the dip doesn't fully shoot up in the fourth episode, leaving you hanging midair."

 Ajit Andhere of Deccan Chronicle wrote "For some reason, only the first part of the series comprising four episodes has been released with the announcement of the next to follow soon.
 However, this serves as a major hindrance as the story is known to all already."

 Nandini Ramnath for Scroll.in felt Tillotama Shome played the most valuable role and wrote "deceptively bumbling, resourceful, and ruthless when she needs to be, Shome's Lipika is a perfectly judged scene-stealer who gives the defanged remake the bite it is missing when its leads are around."

 Reviewing the series, Tina Das of ThePrint wrote "While comparisons with the original are unavoidable, the adaptation to suit an Indian viewership does not dilute the experience.
 The themes of alienation of each character, and of dealing with the ghosts of the past emerge every few minutes, especially for Shaan."